Best Quarterbacks in New York Giants History

 Like Simms and Conerly, Elisha Nelson “Eli” Manning began his pro football career with the Giants.
-He is currently in his 16th year with New York, and it is highly likely that he will retire as a lifelong Giant.
-As of this writing, he has played quarterback for the Giants in 246 regular-season games, including playoff games, by far the most in Giants history.
+The 2019 season was his 16th year with New York, and it is highly likely that he will retire as a lifelong Giant.
+As of this writing, he has played quarterback for the Giants in 248 regular-season and playoff games, by far the most in Giants history.

 Manning played college football at Conerly's alma mater, Ole Miss.
 He won numerous awards and honors for his outstanding play, including the Maxwell Award for the nation’s top player.
 In light of his subsequent career with the Giants, it is especially interesting that Manning was a two-time winner of the Conerly Trophy for Mississippi’s best college player.

 Early Career: 2004-2006